openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_prop_test/unittest_prop_test_package_api/unittest_prop_test_package_interfaces.md

 func shrink(): Iterable<Array<T>>
 ```

-Function: Shrinks the value to a set of possible "smaller" values.
+Function: Reduces this value to a set of possible "smaller" values.

 Return Value: